-38. Subsection (1) gives the Scottish Ministers power to require others to provide them with information which is reasonably required by someone for the purpose of carrying out a single-building assessment, or by them for the purpose of maintaining the cladding assurance register.
+43. Subsection (1) gives the Scottish Ministers power to require others to provide them with information which is reasonably required by someone for the purpose of carrying out a single-building assessment or an additional work assessment, or by them for the purpose of maintaining the cladding assurance register.
 A requirement is imposed by the giving of a written notice containing the information set out in paragraphs (a) to (d) of subsection (2).
 The power does not extend to requiring the provision of information which the person could refuse to provide in court proceedings in Scotland (subsection (3)).
 Subsection (4) allows a requirement to be cancelled by the giving of a further written notice.